vakintosh/rockbox-database-manager/PLATFORM_NOTES.md

 ### macOS

+> **Testing Status**: This application has been tested and verified working on:
+> - macOS Sonoma 14.8.3 (23J220) - Intel Mac
+>
+> Testing on Apple Silicon Macs and other macOS versions is in progress.

 wxPython requires a **framework-enabled Python build** on macOS.
 The standard Python from Homebrew includes framework support.

 **Setup Steps:**